WebexCC-SA/LAB-2352/docs/Labguide/PreRequisites.md

 <!-- md:option type:note -->

 !!! note "Lab Objective"
     Creating a flow: The objective of this lab is to familiarize you with the Flow Builder in Webex Contact Center by creating a flow from the start.
-This step does not require you to map it to an entry point to test the flow
+This step does not require you to map it to an entry point to test the flow.

 **Navigating to the Flow Builder**